-- The process manual, which describes the sequence of activities in each business process; - The operational risk map (see "Operational risk management policy" for definition), which highlights the risks representing permanent control priorities.
+- The CNP Assurances process manual, which describes the sequence of activities in each business process - The operational risk map, which highlights the risks representing permanent control priorities

-The system in place consists of an annual assessment of how well individual operational risks inherent in each process are managed.
+The system in place consists of an annual assessment of how well the individual operational risks inherent in each process are managed.
 The assessment is based on regular reviews of controls over the risks inherent in the activities making up each process.